Equitable services for private schools

 As a State Educational Agency (SEA), the Hawaii State Department of Education (HIDOE) is responsible under federal law for ensuring equitable services are provided for private school children, teachers, and other educational personnel.

-Private schools that wish to participate in equitable services for the 2023-2024 school year must complete the Federal Education Grant Programs Participation Survey School Year 2023-2024 and email the completed survey to ombudsman@k12.hi.us no later than Friday, May 12, 2023.
+Private schools that wish to participate in equitable services under the Elementary and Secondary Education Act for school year 2024-2025 must complete and submit the ESEA Equitable Services Intent to Participate Survey School Year 2024-2025 to ombudsman@k12.hi.us by Friday, May 31, 2024.

 Overview